kellydunn/kellydunn.github.io/_harp/public/blog/light-organ.md

 <p> When asked to play a DJ set at my friend's house party, I thought it would be great if my set could be complimented with an interesting lighting display.
 I was intrigued with the notion of creating something that could "dance along" with the music I was playing.
 </p>

-<p> After digging up some inspiration from older discotheque lighting devices, some work from my friend [Micah](http://misc.name), and other artists, I eventually came across light organs.
+<p> After digging up some inspiration from older discotheque lighting devices and some work from my friend [Micah](http://misc.name), I eventually came across light organs, and decided to try my hand at making one.
 </p>

 <iframe src="//instagram.com/p/qyN0VezFrn/embed/" width="612" height="710" frameborder="0" scrolling="no" allowtransparency="true"></iframe>